apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_function_removal.md

 ### <a id="Functions"> Functions</a>

-The create function statement creates a **named** function that can then be used and reused in queries.
+The CREATE FUNCTION statement creates a **named** function that can then be used and reused in queries.
 The body of a function can be any query expression involving the function's parameters.

     FunctionSpecification ::= "FUNCTION" FunctionOrTypeName IfNotExists ParameterList "{" Expression "}"